Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: Numerical Experiments

 \subsubsection{Outperformer option}

-The Outperformer option is a financial derivative that pays a payoff equal to the positive part of the difference between two asset values at maturity.
-Specifically, the payoff is given by
+\arabld{The Outperformer option is a financial derivative that provides a payoff equal to the positive part of the difference between the values of two assets at maturity.
+Notably, this type of option is also referred to as an Exchange option and was first introduced by \cite{margrabe1978value}.
+Specifically, the payoff can be expressed as:

-Thus, the valuation of this option is a 2-dimensional problem, which can be further simplified to a problem in dimension 1 when $\rho_{1,2}\leq0$ by employing the change of numèraire technique as described by Guyon and Labordère \cite{guyon2010uncertain}.
-Thus, although the dimension of this problem is not large, it is interesting in that we have a reliable benchmark (computed for example with the PDE method by Windcliff et al. \cite{windcliff2006numerical}) as well as the results reported in the paper by Guyon and Labordère \cite{guyon2010uncertain}.
+where \( \left(x\right)_{+} \) denotes the positive part of \( x \), defined as \( \max(x, 0) \).
+The valuation of this option constitutes a 2-dimensional problem, which can be reduced to a one-dimensional problem under the condition $\rho_{1,2}\leq0$.
+This simplification is achieved by applying the change of numéraire technique, as detailed in \cite{guyon2010uncertain}.} Thus, although the dimension of this problem is not large, it is interesting in that we have a reliable benchmark (computed for example with the PDE method by \cite{windcliff2006numerical}) as well as the results reported in the paper by \cite{guyon2010uncertain}.

-Table \ref{tab:5} provides the numerical results.
-The results obtained with GTU closely match the benchmark, even for small values of $N$ and $P$.
-The computational time is minimal.
+\myrb{Table~\ref{tab:5} reports the numerical results obtained with both the GTU and NNU algorithms.
+Note that, as for NNU, we also include the $95\%$ margin errors, which remain essentially constant as \( E \) varies.
+In both cases, the outcomes are in close agreement with the benchmark, even for small values of $N$ and $P$ in the GTU method, and for moderate values of $E$ and $P$ in the NNU approach.
+The computational times for the two algorithms are comparable and remain consistently low.
+In this low-dimensional setting ($d=2$), GTU appears to outperform NNU, delivering more accurate results for the same computational effort.}

+\myrb{To assess the robustness of both algorithms under more challenging market conditions, we also tested them using wider volatility bounds, specifically $\left[\sigma^{\min}_{i},\sigma^{\max}_{i} \right] =[0.1, 0.4]$.
+This configuration amplifies the uncertainty in the underlying dynamics and broadens the admissible set of control variables.
+The corresponding results are reported in Table~\ref{tab:5w} and can be directly compared with those in Table~\ref{tab:5}, which refer to the narrower interval $[0.1, 0.2]$.
+By comparison, we observe that both GTU and NNU continue to perform accurately under increased volatility uncertainty, consistently matching the benchmark across all correlation levels.
+However, the numerical values in Table~\ref{tab:5w} exhibit a larger spread, as expected, and the differences between parameter configurations become more pronounced.
+The NNU method still achieves high accuracy, albeit with a slightly increased margin of error due to the broader range of diffusion inputs.
+In terms of computational times, both methods remain efficient, with no significant deterioration despite the increased complexity of the problem. }